rbroker/ktl/README.md

 ## Stub CRT
 In order to ensure proper handling of global C++ data, new, delete, etc. a partial CRT stub is included.
 Defining `KTL_OMIT_CRT_STUB` in the preprocessor will avoid this, but KTL still depends on a definition for all new/delete methods to be provided, and for `_fltused` to be defined if any floating point operations are in use (e.g. `set`).

-`/ignore:4210` should be ignored in the linker operations, as we implement the static initializers & terminators: "warning LNK4210: .CRT section exists; there may be unhandled static initializers or terminators".
+`/ignore:4210` should be ignored in the linker options, as we implement the static initializers & terminators: "warning LNK4210: .CRT section exists; there may be unhandled static initializers or terminators".

 The runtime must be manually initialized at the very start of `DriverEntry`, to ensure all global data is correctly initialized: